 Our teachers are recruited for their passion about Jewish living, rapport with children and creativity.
 Some of our teachers have many years of teaching experience while some are newer to teaching, but each has enthusiastically embraced this calling.
 Every teacher is actively working to make the learning experience of the children of Kane Street Synagogue Hebrew School rewarding, fun and meaningful.
 Our teachers come from a variety of backgrounds: some are Israeli born, some American or Canadian born, some are Ashkenazic while others are Sephardic or Mizrachi (from Middle Eastern countries).
 Our teachers represent a spectrum of religious belief and practice: many are life-long Conservative Jews, others are Reform Jews and still others are Modern Orthodox.
 Some resist obvious categorization.
 It is with deliberate intention that a diverse group of teachers is chosen.
 As a faculty team they represent a variety of paths to living a good Jewish life.
 They stand as role models for the children, and with each new teacher, children get to see a different model of authentic Jewish practice and belief.

-During the Hebrew School year, the children learn Conersational Hebrew, Hebrew reading and writing, Tanakh (Bible), Holidays, Jewish History and values, Israeli people, places and history, God and Mitzvot and much more.
+During the Hebrew School year, the children learn Conversational Hebrew, Hebrew reading and writing, Tanakh (Bible), Holidays, Jewish History and values, Israeli people, places and history, G-d and Mitzvot and much more.
 Our curriculum is flexible, based on the needs of our students and the strengths of our teachers.
 Older children learn about the Holocaust, the creation of Israel and do Torah study with traditional commentaries.

 What can you expect during Hebrew School?
-Walk through the halls of Kane Street Hebrew School, and the first thing you notice is the buzz of activity.
+Walk through the halls, and the first thing you notice is the buzz of activity.
 Students in our classes are actively engaged in their learning.
-You might walk into a game of Hebrew Basketball in Kitah Zayin or the Shabbat circle in Gan, when students recite the Shabbat blessings over challah and juice to practice for SHabbat.
+You might walk into a game of Hebrew Basketball in Kitah Zayin or the Shabbat circle in Gan, when students recite the Shabbat blessings over challah and juice to practice for Shabbat.
 You could walk into a group of Kitah Dalet students creating a life-size depiction of Goliath in order to gain a better understanding of the text of David fighting Goliath.
 Or Kitah Bet, learning Hebrew vocabulary while doing yoga.
-You might get to see the children in Roshanim dancing to hte song “Etz CHaim” and see them freeze and pose like a tree when they Music Teacher shouts “Etz!”
-Kittah Hey might be working on creating a job chart for the mock moshav (collective farm like a kibbutz) they are creating filled with new immigrants from Yemen in the 1950′s.
+You might get to see the children in Roshanim dancing to the song “Etz Chaim” and see them freeze and pose like a tree when they Music Teacher shouts “Etz!”
+Kitah Hey might be working on creating a job chart for the mock moshav (collective farm like a kibbutz) they are creating filled with new immigrants from Yemen in the 1950s.
 You will see a lot of smiles and hear a lot of animated voices.